Skip to main content

 In most cases, no. However, if the generator supports medically necessary equipment or qualifies under certain energy or emergency-preparedness incentives, partial deductions or credits may apply.
 Always check with a tax professional for specific eligibility.

-Do I need a permit to install a whole home generator?
+Do I need a licensed electrician or permit to install the Anker SOLIX whole-house generators?